Affiliated Managers Group (NYSE:AMG) Releases Q2 Earnings Guidance

-Affiliated Managers Group (NYSE:AMG – Get Free Report) issued an update on its second quarter earnings guidance on Monday morning.
+Affiliated Managers Group (NYSE:AMG – Get Free Report) updated its second quarter earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $4.50-$4.60 for the period, compared to the consensus estimate of $4.86.

 Analyst Upgrades and Downgrades

-Separately, Barrington Research reissued an outperform rating and issued a $190.00 price target on shares of Affiliated Managers Group in a report on Tuesday.
+A number of analysts have recently issued reports on the company.
+Barrington Research reaffirmed an outperform rating and issued a $190.00 price target on shares of Affiliated Managers Group in a research note on Tuesday.
+TD Cowen reduced their price objective on Affiliated Managers Group from $218.00 to $198.00 and set a buy rating on the stock in a research report on Tuesday.

-Affiliated Managers Group (NYSE:AMG – Get Free Report) last announced its quarterly earnings data on Monday, May 6th.
-The asset manager reported $5.37 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $5.21 by $0.16.
-Affiliated Managers Group had a net margin of 32.71% and a return on equity of 16.29%.
-During the same period in the previous year, the firm earned $4.18 EPS.
-Analysts predict that Affiliated Managers Group will post 22.03 EPS for the current year.
+Affiliated Managers Group (NYSE:AMG – Get Free Report) last posted its quarterly earnings data on Monday, May 6th.
+The asset manager reported $5.37 earnings per share (EPS) for the quarter, beating the consensus estimate of $5.21 by $0.16.
+The firm had revenue of $499.90 million for the quarter, compared to the consensus estimate of $524.53 million.
+Affiliated Managers Group had a return on equity of 16.29% and a net margin of 32.71%.
+During the same quarter in the previous year, the business earned $4.18 EPS.
+Equities research analysts expect that Affiliated Managers Group will post 22.03 EPS for the current fiscal year.

 Affiliated Managers Group Dividend Announcement

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, May 30th.
-Investors of record on Thursday, May 16th will be issued a $0.01 dividend.
-The ex-dividend date of this dividend is Wednesday, May 15th.
-This represents a $0.04 dividend on an annualized basis and a yield of 0.03%.
-Affiliated Managers Group’s dividend payout ratio is presently 0.23%.
+The business also recently announced a quarterly dividend, which will be paid on Thursday, May 30th.
+Investors of record on Thursday, May 16th will be paid a dividend of $0.01 per share.
+The ex-dividend date is Wednesday, May 15th.
+This represents a $0.04 annualized dividend and a yield of 0.03%.
+Affiliated Managers Group’s payout ratio is 0.23%.

 Affiliated Managers Group, Inc, through its affiliates, operates as an investment management company providing investment management services to mutual funds, institutional clients,retails and high net worth individuals in the United States.
 It provides advisory or sub-advisory services to mutual funds.